scrabsha/plays-with-clickhouse/README.md

 # `scrabsha/plays-with-clickhouse`

-This repository contains a bunch of experiments with the clickhouse Rust crate.
+This repository contains a bunch of experiments on how to interact with the clickhouse database.
 It aims to be a simple playground for me to experiment with, possibly helping other people in the future.

 Don't expect any kind of stability there.